 A competence-centered learning is especially useful in order to create a change in the attitudes and to promote active implementation of this change in the participants’ every-day lives.
 Especially when participants may combine knowledge and practice in the form of project work, study visits, or simulations.

 The term competence describes a broader definition of learning and its outcomes which takes into account knowledge, attitudes and skills acquired in different learning environments.
-This also includes non-formal learning and advocates for competence-based understanding of the process which reflects the interdependency of different learning opportunities: in schools, at the workplace, when part of a civil initiative, a project group or a youth organization.
+This also includes non-formal learning and advocates for competence-based understanding of life as a learning process which reflects the interdependency of different learning opportunities: in schools, at the workplace, when part of a civil initiative, a project group or a youth organization.

-Let us consider a practical example: A cognitive approach of Human Rights Education would focus on the content of the declaration of human rights and other key texts.
+Let us consider a practical example: A cognitive approach of Human Rights Education would focus on the content of the Declaration of Human Rights and other key texts.
 For example, If you know the current definition of Human Rights you may act as a Human Rights activist and advocate for this idea.
-On the other hand, there are many other aspects which are essential for successful action such as presentation skills, strategic thinking, involving supporters, etc. Which competences beyond knowledge do you think that one needs for successful advocacy?
+On the other hand, there are many other aspects which are essential for successful action such as presentation skills, strategic thinking, involving supporters, etc. They are equally contributing to success in this activity (advocacy for Human Rights) and need equal attention in education.
+Which competences beyond knowledge do you think that one needs for successful advocacy?

 Secondly, the spirit of cooperation is especially important in making social change sustainable.
-That is why the participants can be taught to involve relevant stakeholders and the broader public in the processes of creating social change.
-This begins on the team level where diverse opinions are moderated and transparent decision-making is applied.
+That is why the participants can be taught to involve relevant stakeholders and the broader public in the processes of creating social change, from teamwork to networking and cross-sectoral exchange.

 Lifelong learning outside of schools and universities requires that learners identify their challenges, needs, and motivations for self-development, as well as for social development.
 It also requires a capacity for self-discipline to overcome challenges successfully.
-In this sense, becoming an active citizen is a process of self-development.
-Therefore, empowerment strengthens a sense of personal responsibility, initiative and the capacity for self-development.
+In this sense, becoming an active citizen is connected with becoming a continuous learner - a process of self-development.

-All change begins with an individual’s self-perception (self-efficacy) as a potential changemaker and with an individual's ability to relate with other individuals or groups.
+All change begins with an individual’s self-perception (self-efficacy) as a potential change agent and with an individual's ability to relate with other individuals or groups.
 For sustainable citizenship education, competence frameworks need to give these social and personal competences enough importance.
-In order to create a holistic learning experience, they need to balance the topical and methodological development of competencies with a gain in this social and individual competence dimensions.
+In order to create a holistic learning experience, they need to balance the topical and methodological development of competences with a gain in this social and individual competence dimensions.